Designs

 The file size can be limited via the server source code and is up to the developer to set.

-The video upload page can be accessed from the /profile page.
+The video upload page can be accessed from the /profile page when the user is logged-in.

-An upload button will appear under the user avatar which redirects to the aforementioned page.
+An upload button will appear under the user avatar which redirects to the user's video management page.

 To upload a video, simply drag and drop a video file into the upload box and the server will do the rest.